latticetower/top_introns/README.md

 Dependencies
 ------------

-All scripts are build on top of python 2.7.
+All scripts are written in python 2.7.

 Usage
 -----